-Describe any other required minimum criteria used to screen applicants: •
+Describe any other required minimum criteria used to screen applicants: We require a minimum of 500 clinical contact hours including both assessment and intervention.

-Financial and Other Benefit Support for Upcoming Training Year
+Financial and Other Benefit Support for Upcoming Training Year\

-Annual Stipend/Salary for Full-time Interns \$36000 Annual Stipend/Salary for Half-time Interns n /a Program provides access to medical insurance for intern?
+Annual Stipend/Salary for Full-time Interns \$36000 --- ---------

+Annual Stipend/Salary for Half-time Interns n /a Program provides access to medical insurance for intern?
 Yes No If access to medical insurance is provided: Trainee contribution to cost required?
 Yes No Coverage of family member(s) available?
 Yes No Coverage of legally married partner available?
 Yes No Coverage of domestic partner available?
-Yes No Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 2 1 Hours of Annual Paid Sick Leave Included in PTO In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
-Yes No Other Benefits (please describe): Option to participate in a 403(b)
+Yes No Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 2 1 Hours of Annual Paid Sick Leave Included d in PTO In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
+Yes No Other Benefits (please describe): Option to participate in a 403(b) 8 hours of paid continuing education leave \$250 toward continuing education reimbursement

-^{}Note.
+\Note.
 Programs are not required by the Commission on Accreditation to provide all benefits listed in this table